ayatokura/ai-openscale/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.aios_short}}
 {: #data-storage}

 {{site.data.keyword.keymanagementservicefull}} helps secure your sensitive data from unauthorized access or inadvertent employee release while meeting compliance auditing standards.
 It provides mandatory control of user access requests to encryption keys and manages the entire lifecycle of keys from creation through application use, key archival, and key destruction.
-Offered as a Platform as a Service on the {{site.data.keyword.
-Bluemix_notm}}™, Key Protect provisions and stores cryptographic keys using FIPS 140-2 Level 3 certified (Federal Information Processing Standard) hardware security module (HSM) devices located within secure IBM data centers.
+Offered as a Platform as a Service on the {{site.data.keyword.Bluemix_notm}}™, Key Protect provisions and stores cryptographic keys using FIPS 140-2 Level 3 certified (Federal Information Processing Standard) hardware security module (HSM) devices located within secure IBM data centers.

 ## Protecting your sensitive data in {{site.data.keyword.aios_short}}
 {: #data-encryption}

-You can add a higher level of encryption protection and control to your data at rest (when it is stored) and data in motion (when it is transported) by enabling integration with IBM® Key Protect for {{site.data.keyword.
-Bluemix_notm}}™.
+You can add a higher level of encryption protection and control to your data at rest (when it is stored) and data in motion (when it is transported) by enabling integration with IBM® Key Protect for {{site.data.keyword.Bluemix_notm}}™.

 The data that you store in {{site.data.keyword.cloud_notm}} is encrypted at rest by using a randomly generated key.
 If you need to control the encryption keys, you can integrate Key Protect.
 This process is commonly referred to as Bring your own keys (BYOK).
 With Key Protect you can create, import, and manage encryption keys.
 You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.
 The first 20 keys are free.